comments-ink/dci-project-stories/README.md

 ## 1. Features

- * It doesn't depend on any JavaScript framework.
- * It uses django-comments-ink vanilla JavaScript plugin.
+ * Lightweight JavaScript frontend, free of dependencies.
  * Users and visitors can send comments and replies.
- * It uses a maximum thread level of three, which is the maximum that django-comments-ink CSS stylesheet covers.
-However it's a lot of threading depth.
-It makes difficult to follow up on every conversation thread.
+ * The maximum thread level is three.
+Three is the maximum that django-comments-ink CSS stylesheet covers.
+Despite it is supported it makes difficult to follow up on every conversation thread.
- * Users can react to stories by clicking on the clapping icon displayed at the bottom of each story.
+ * Users can send reactions to each story by clicking on the clapping icon displayed at the bottom of each story.
 Clapping is the only allowed reaction to stories.
-It's configured modifying the setting [`COMMENTS_INK_OBJECT_REACTIONS_ENUM`](https://github.com/comments-ink/django-comments-ink/blob/0abfbee5e02a8886f646d4bd39b3e4d89e699823/django_comments_ink/conf/defaults.py#L38).
+It has been customized by modifying the setting [`COMMENTS_INK_OBJECT_REACTIONS_ENUM`](https://github.com/comments-ink/django-comments-ink/blob/0abfbee5e02a8886f646d4bd39b3e4d89e699823/django_comments_ink/conf/defaults.py#L38).
  * Users can also send reactions to each comment.
 The available reactions for comments in this project are the same as the reactions for objects.
 Modify the setting [`COMMENTS_INK_COMMENT_REACTIONS_ENUM`](https://github.com/comments-ink/django-comments-ink/blob/0abfbee5e02a8886f646d4bd39b3e4d89e699823/django_comments_ink/conf/defaults.py#L35) to change the list of reactions available for comments.
+ * Users can vote for comments, and the list of comments is sorted by the vote score.
+Comment votes can be enabled/disable using the `comment_votes_enabled` entry of the `COMMENTS_INK_APP_MODEL_OPTIONS` setting.
+To change the sorting of comments customize the `COMMENTS_INK_LIST_ORDER` setting.
  * django-comments-ink comes by default with a few themes that change the look of the comments.
 The one in the image below is the **avatar_in_header** theme, set explicitly with the setting `COMMENTS_INK_THEME_DIR`.
 It can take the following values, that correspond with the directories under `templates/comments/themes` in django-comments-ink:
    * `avatar_in_header`
    * `avatar_in_thread`